mattbierbaum/arxiv-public-datasets/README.md

 which we will be using to run the PDF conversion.
 It can be had by cloning:

     git clone https://github.com/mattbierbaum/arxiv-fulltext.git

-Then, we can build the docker image by:

     cd arxiv-fulltext
     git checkout stamp-removal

+Then, we can build the docker image by:

     cd extractor
-    docker build -t fulltext -f Dockerfile.all .
+    docker build -t fulltext -f Dockerfile .

 **Running the image**